 Additional Options for Fixed Widgets

-On the settings page, you can find two options to disable fixed widgets on mobile devices: “Disable Width” and “Disable Height”.
+On the settings page, you can find two options to disable fixed widgets on mobile devices: Minimum Screen Width and Minimum Screen Height.
 Both work similarly.
-If the browser width or height is less then or equals a specified value, the sticky function will be disabled.
+If the browser width or height is less than or equals a specified value, the sticky function will be disabled.
 In the same vein, you can also use the display and visitor conditions of Advanced Ads to target specific user groups with your fixed widget.

 Yes, it is possible to stop the sticky behavior at a specific point.
-You have to know the ID of this HTML element.
+You have to know the ID or class selector of this HTML element.
 The fixed widget will stop being sticky at the beginning of this element.
-To learn how to get this ID, let’s take a look at a simple HTML page structure in WordPress:
+To learn how to get this selector, let’s take a look at an HTML page structure in WordPress:

 Navigate to your WordPress dashboard and open the Fixed Widget options (Appearance > Fixed Widget Options).
 Here you can define the top and bottom margins.
 Set the bottom margin value greater or equal footer height.

-If your footer height is changing from page to page it is better to use the “Stop ID” option and provide the HTML tag ID.
+If your footer height is changing from page to page it is better to use the “Stop Element” option and provide the HTML selector.
 The position of that HTML element will determine the margin-bottom value.
 For example, let’s take the Twenty Sixteen default theme.
 The theme’s footer container has an id="colophon".
-In the “Stop ID” option field, you just need to insert “colophon” without any other symbols!
+In the “Stop Element” option field, you just need to insert “#colophon”.

 When the plugin is already working and your widget is fixed, but you notice some glitches like jumping, overlapping, or misplacement, check your CSS files.
-The source of almost all jumping issues is the rule applied to the widget container:
+The source of almost all jumping issues is the rule applied to one of the widget’s parent container:

 When loading a page with shifting elements (e.g., ads that fill with a delay, lazy-loaded elements, or AJAX-loaded content), the fixed widget could cover other elements while the page is loaded.
 As soon as all elements are loaded, the fixed widget corrects its position.